 The appeal of socialism lay not only in the belief that it would produce more goods and services and do it more reliably than the free market or in its appeal to post-Enlightenment rationalists, socialism also had – and has – an emotional appeal based on what its adherents believe to be the injustices of capitalism, especially related to the distribution of incomes.

 So, the NBER study represents the earliest public indication of the inherent weaknesses of Soviet socialism but the specialists in the field began to change their judgments.
 Only one year after the final NBER study was published, that is to say in 1963, Abram Bergson himself had modified his position.
 In 1948, he had been persuaded that a socialist economy was feasible.
 By 1963, he had concluded that a centrally planned economy was inferior to a market economy.

 As years passed and evidence mounted, others also came to doubt the long term superiority or even parity of the Soviet system but its total collapse was a shock to nearly everybody.
 Although the great experiment with socialism and central planning had not produced the nirvana that some had expected, still it was believed that the system itself could survive, albeit at a lesser level of performance than had been hoped for and expected.

 Even Nutter, never sympathetic to socialism, central planning, and the Soviet Union, had thought that it could survive and continue to expand at rates approximating those of the late czarist period, but collapse it did.
 Did collapse resolve the ideological conflict?
 Was the idea of socialism as a practical approach to the organization of an economy really put to rest?

 Well, many former Communist Bloc countries swiftly abandoned their socialist systems and adopted some form of market order.
-In subsequent years of course, we’ve seen that spread to a lot of other places.
-And I think that the spectacular collapse of Soviet socialism played an important role in those developments, but advocates of socialism persist and their ranks are, in my opinion, growing.
+In subsequent years of course, we have seen that spread to a lot of other places.
+And I think that the spectacular collapse of Soviet socialism played an important role in those developments, but advocates of socialism persist, and their ranks are, in my opinion, growing.